 When refinancing from a fixed-rate VA loan, your new interest rate must be at least 50 basis points less than the original rate, to comply with the Protecting Veterans from Predatory Lending Act of 2018.
 If you refinance from a fixed-rate to an adjustable-rate loan, the new loan must be at least 200 basis points less.

 Before deciding to refinance, do the math to make sure your savings over the life of the loan (or how long you plan to keep the house) outweigh the costs of refinancing.
-To estimate your new monthly payment, you can plug your new interest rate into Bankrate’s mortgage calculator.
+To estimate your new monthly payment, you can plug your new interest rate into the Bankrate Mortgage Calculator.
 To see whether it’s worthwhile, divide your estimated closing costs by the amount you expect to save each month.
 That will give you the number of months before you break even and start to rack up savings.

 The VA doesn’t lend money directly, so whether you choose to refinance with an IRRRL or a VA cash-out refinance, you’ll need to work with a VA-approved lender.